open-atmos-krk/open-atmos-krk.github.io/_projects/numba-mpi.md

 </p>

 <p>
-Numba-MPI has been developed by an open group of developers from Jagiellonian University in Kraków, Poland, from the Max Planck Institute for Dynamics and Self-Organization, Göttingen, Germany, from our team at the AGH University of Krakow, Poland, with much appreciated contributions from the users' community.
+Numba-MPI has been developed by an open group of developers from Jagiellonian University in Kraków, from the Max Planck Institute for Dynamics and Self-Organization in Göttingen, from our team at the AGH University of Krakow, Poland, with much appreciated contributions from the users' community.
 </p>